Understanding Extreme Precipitation Changes through Unsupervised Machine Learning: Introduction: Understanding the Changing Spatial Patterns of Heavy Precipitation

+Heavy precipitation causes severe flooding and water storage issues across the globe.
+A better understanding of how the heavy precipitation will change with warming is a priority.
+However, the details of the heavy precipitation are controlled by storm-scale atmospheric dynamics which are normally neglected or averaged out.
+We present a data-driven approach using machine learning to leverage the spatial details of dynamics controlling heavy precipitation.
+This allows us to determine the degree to which changes in convection type are responsible for shifts in heavy precipitation as the climate warms.
+With most machine learning focusing on prediction problems, our study highlights the impact of unsupervised machine learning for knowledge discovery in climate science.

-\section{Introduction: Understanding the Changing Spatial Patterns of Precipitation Extremes}
+\section{Introduction: Understanding the Changing Spatial Patterns of Heavy Precipitation}

-According to the latest IPCC report~\cite{douville2021water}, `` there is high confidence that extreme precipitation events across the globe will increase in both intensity and frequency with global warming''.
+According to the latest Intergovernmental Panel on Climate Change report~\cite{douville2021water}, ``there is high confidence that heavier precipitation events across the globe will increase in both intensity and frequency with global warming''.
 As the severity of storms and tropical cyclones magnifies, there will be associated increases in flood-related risk~\cite{hess-22-2041-2018} and challenges in water management~\cite{Adger_2007, Adger_2009}.
-To first order, heavy precipitation extremes are limited by the water vapor holding capacity of the atmosphere, which increases by about 7\% per 1K (Kelvin) of warming following an approximate Clausius-Clapeyron scaling~\cite{o2009scaling}.
-This is referred to as the ``thermodynamic contribution'' to extreme precipitation changes~\cite{emori2005dynamic} and gives a solid theoretical foundation for~\textit{spatially-averaged} changes in precipitation extremes.
+To first order, bounds of heavy precipitation are limited by the water vapor holding capacity of the atmosphere, which increases by about 7\% per 1K (Kelvin) of warming following an approximate Clausius-Clapeyron scaling~\cite{o2009scaling}.
+This is referred to as the ``thermodynamic contribution'' to heavy precipitation changes~\cite{emori2005dynamic} and gives a solid theoretical foundation for~\textit{spatially-averaged} changes in heavy precipitation.

-Yet climate change adaptation requires knowledge of how precipitation extremes will change at the~\textit{local} scale, i.e., understanding the~\textit{changing spatial patterns} of precipitation extremes under warming.
+Yet climate change adaptation requires knowledge of how heavy precipitation will change at the~\textit{local} scale, i.e., understanding the~\textit{changing spatial patterns} of heavy precipitation under warming.
 Focusing on the tropics, where most of the vulnerable world population lives~\cite{edelman2014state}, these changing spatial patterns are primarily dictated by atmospheric vertical velocity (``dynamical'') changes because horizontal spatial gradients in temperatures are weak.
-This is referred to as the ``dynamic contribution'' to extreme precipitation changes~\cite{emori2005dynamic}.
+This is referred to as the ``dynamic contribution'' to heavy precipitation changes~\cite{emori2005dynamic}.